logo for pictures-of-cats.org

 What are teacup cats?

-Teacup cats are simply small miniature cats (meaning a size smaller than the category of cat called "miniature cats").
+Teacup cats are simply very small, miniature cats (meaning a size smaller than the category of “miniature cats”).
 Miniature cats are usually about one third to one half the size of normal size cats of the same breed.
 As a guideline teacup Persian females weigh 2-4 lbs while the males are 3-6 lbs.
+The smallest cat breed is the Singapura which weighs about 6+ lbs as a comparison –see cat breed size.
+Teacup cats are traditional Persians.

 At least one cattery sub-classifies by referring to "Palm Sized Pocket Persians" as well.
 Female palm sized weigh 3.5lbs or less and males 4lbs or less.

 They are normally less than 9 inches tall or less when mature.
 Miniature kittens are more vulnerable than normal sized kittens.
 Being miniature poses health problems to pregnant cats so the breeding females must be 4-8 lbs in weight and breeding males are 4-10 lbs.
-It seems that they are friendly (to humans and dogs!) cats.
+It seems that they are friendly cats (to humans and dogs!).

 He bred them successfully.
 He says that a "trade off" for the small size is that they are short lived (although this probably only applied to the breed he was dealing with).

-You do realise the John Antrobus story was an April Fool joke?
+You do realize the John Antrobus story was an April Fool joke?

 Due to their small size it seems that it is impractical to home them before 5 months old.
 Otherwise they are normal healthy kittens.
 Sarah Hartwell, an expert on cats and particularly cat genetics, says that you should take care when acquiring very small cats.